 University of Illinois at Urbana-Champaign.
 Department of General Engineering | University of Illinois Archives

-In 1904, the College of Engineering requested the establishment of a General Engineering Drawing Department, but the President requested that it not be put into effect at that time.1 In 1909, the Department was established and administered by Harvey H. Jordan.2 The Department offered a non-specialized general engineering curriculum leading to the degree of B.S. in General Engineering intended for students who might not wish to undertake a program for more specialized fields of engineering practice, but who, however, might wish to secure fundamental training in the principles of engineering theory in order to ally themselves with industrial and commercial developments in the fields of management, operation and construction.3
+In 1904, the College of Engineering requested the establishment of a General Engineering Drawing Department, but the President requested that it not be put into effect at that time.1 In 1921, a formalized four-year curriculum was established, the completion of which awarded a B.S. in General Engineering.2 The Department offered a non-specialized general engineering curriculum leading to the degree of B.S. in General Engineering intended for students who might not wish to undertake a program for more specialized fields of engineering practice, but who, however, might wish to secure fundamental training in the principles of engineering theory in order to ally themselves with industrial and commercial developments in the fields of management, operation and construction.3

 1. Board of Trustees Transactions, 23rd Report, November 9, 1904, January 17, 1905, pp. 19, 38.

 2. University of Illinois Annual Register, 1922-1923, p.
 137.

 3. Undergraduate Course Catalogs, 1973-75, p.
 226.